How to Give an Intramuscular Injection

-- Vastus Lateralis Muscle (Thigh): Look at your thigh and divide it into 3 equal parts.
+- Thigh: Look at your thigh and divide it into 3 equal parts.
 The middle third is where the injection will go.
 The thigh is a good place to give yourself an injection because it is easy to see.
 It is also a good spot for children younger than 3 years old.

-- Dorsogluteal Muscle (buttocks): Expose one side of the buttocks.
-With an alcohol wipe draw a line from the top of the crack between the buttocks to the side of the body.
+To locate the dorsogluteal site, expose one side of the buttocks and draw a line from the top of the crack between the buttocks to the side of the body.
 Find the middle of that line and go up 3 inches.
 From that point, draw another line down and across the first line, ending about halfway down the buttock.
 You should have drawn a cross.
 In the upper outer square you will feel a curved bone.
 The injection will go in the upper outer square below the curved bone.
-Do not use this site for infants or children younger than 3 years old.
-Their muscles are not developed enough.

 How do I choose the best place for an intramuscular injection?